Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Moments estimate and H older continuity

-In this section, we prove our main result, namely the almost surely H\"older continuity of the solution of the SPDE \rf{basiceqn} subject to the conditions stated in {\sc Section} 1.
-We start with the following moment estimate.
+In this section, we first prove our main result, namely the moments estimate of the solution of the SPDE \rf{basiceqn} subject to the conditions stated in {\sc Section} 1.
+Then we will prove the almost surely H\"older continuity of the solution.
+We restate the moments estimate here. \begin{theorem} Let $u$ be a (stochastically strong) solution of the SPDE \rf{basiceqn} with (non-random) initial data $u (0) =u_0$.
+Then for every $p>0$ there is a constant $C = C( n, \lambda, \Lambda, T,p)$ such that